Vincent-Tann/reactive_diffusion_policy/README.md

 1. For the workstation,
 the environment and the task have to be configured first and then start several services for teleoperating robots, publishing sensor data and record the data.
-    1. Environment and Task configuration.
+    1. Environment and Task Configuration.
         - **Calibration.**
           Example calibration files are proviced in [data/calibration](data/calibration).
           Each `A_to_B_transform.json` contains the transformation from coordinate system A to coordinate system B.